ZionDevelopers/youtube-ad-auto-skip/README.md

 Support YouTubers by disabling AdBlock / uBlock on youtube.com and use this extension to close the ads as soon as possible after the Close / Skip button is available.

-New Feature: Automatically mute video ads (Changeable on Options) New Feature: Disable / Enable the extension by pressing F1 (Changeable on Options)
+New Feature: Automatically mute video ads (Changeable on Options) New Feature: Disable / Enable the extension by pressing F1 (Firefox) or F2 (Google Chrome) (Changeable on Options)

 This is not an YouTube official extension.
 Youtube is a trade-mark by Google.